-- Any use of FSC and Rainforest Alliance logos by members of the EOMF Forest Certification Program must be approved by the EOMF. - Any use of published text on the topic of FSC Certification and/or Rainforest Alliance by the members of the EOMF Forest Certification Program must be approved by the EOMF (examples include; brochures, guidebooks, other printed materials, websites, signage). - Every time the EOMF Certification Codes are used on a FSC label, that label and the use of that label must be approved by the Rainforest Alliance.
-The EOMF is responsible for seeking the approval of Rainforest Alliance.
-No label containing the EOMF Certification Code shall be used without first being approved by Rainforest Alliance through the EOMF. - For all FSC and Rainforest Alliance label, logo and text use, the EOMF will send a request for approval and examples of the relevant materials to Rainforest Alliance for approval. - The EOMF will keep on file all requests for label, logo and text approval and all notices of approval.
+- Any use of FSC logos or trademarked FSC branding by members of the EOMF Forest Certification Program must be approved by the EOMF and the Certification Body. - Any use of published text on the topic of FSC Certification by the members of the EOMF Forest Certification Program must be approved by the EOMF (examples include; brochures, guidebooks, other printed materials, websites, signage). - Every time the EOMF Certification Codes are used on a FSC label, that label and the use of that label must be approved by the Certification Body.
+The EOMF is responsible for seeking the approval from the Certification Body.
+No label containing the EOMF Certification Code shall be used without first being approved. - For all FSC label, logo and text use, the EOMF will send a request for approval and examples of the relevant materials to the Certification Body for approval. - The EOMF will keep on file all requests for label, logo and text approval and all notices of approval.